Shimmering gravitons in the gamma-ray sky: Abstract

 \section{Abstract}

 What is the highest energy at which gravitons can be observed?
 We address this question by studying graviton-to-photon conversion---the inverse-Gertsenshtein effect---in the magnetic field of the Milky Way.
 We find that above $\sim 1~\mbox{PeV}$ the effective photon mass grows large enough to quench the conversion rate.
-The induced photon flux is comparable to the sensitivity of LHAASO to a diffuse \(\gamma\)-ray background, but only for graviton abundances of order $\Omega_{\text{gw}} h^2_0 \sim 1$.
+For sub-PeV energies, the induced photon flux is comparable to the sensitivity of LHAASO to a diffuse \(\gamma\)-ray background, but only for graviton abundances of order $\Omega_{\text{gw}} h^2_0 \sim 1$.
 In the future, owing to a better understanding of \(\gamma\)-ray backgrounds, larger effective areas and longer observation times, sub-PeV shimmering gravitons with a realistic abundance of $\Omega_{\text{gw}} h^2_0 \sim 0.01$ could be detected.
-We show that this is achieved in a cosmologically-motivated scenario of post-recombination superheavy dark matter decay.
+We show how such a large abundance is achieved in a cosmologically-motivated scenario of post-recombination superheavy dark matter decay.
 Therefore, the sub-PeV range might be the ultimate energy frontier at which gravitons can be observed.